Considering buying mobile home investments? Here are the steps to follow:

 Step 1.
 Why Mobile Homes

-Before buying mobile homes in Wilmington, NC, ask yourself: what is my goal with mobile home investments?
+Before buying mobile homes in Eastern, NC, ask yourself: what is my goal with mobile home investments?
 Will I be reselling the mobile home after my purchase?
 Am I looking to renovate this mobile home?
 Am I looking for mobile home investments in a retirement community?
 Am I looking for mobile homes on larger lots?
 These answers will guide you to finding your ideal purchase.

 Step 2.
 Locate the Mobile Home

 There are a handful of ways to find mobile homes to buy.
-First of all, you can call us at (910) 218-8138 and we can help you find what you are looking for in Wilmington.
+First of all, you can call us at (910) 218-8874 and we can help you find what you are looking for in Eastern.
 You can work with a Realtor who has access to the multiple listing service, or MLS.
 You can also find properties for sale by owner on public posting boards online.
 There are also public auctions held by cities and counties in NC that frequently offer mobile homes for sale, usually due to unpaid taxes.
 Working with a real estate professional might be ideal if you are new to buying mobile home investments, they know the tips and tricks of the trade.

 Step 3.
 Evaluate the Mobile Home